pyrmont/updates.inqk.net/src/_posts/2020-05-04-weeknotes.md

 categories: ["weeknotes"]
 ---

 - This is a bit delayed because [Golden Week](https://en.wikipedia.org/wiki/Golden_Week_(Japan)) has started in Japan and I've spent the morning wrangling with Janet.
-I wrote about it a little last week and spent more time exploring this week.
+I wrote about it a little last week and spent more time exploring it this week.

-- On Sunday I started my first public Janet repository: [bencodobi](https://github.com/pyrmont/bencodobi).
+- Part of that exploration is now up in my first public Janet repository: [bencodobi](https://github.com/pyrmont/bencodobi).
 It's intended to be an encoding and decoding library for bencode.
 This is the format used by the nREPL protocol and a means for programming editors to talk to various Lisp REPLs.
 I'd really like there to be support for doing this with Janet's REPL and making a bencode library felt like the simplest step towards that goal.

 - We remain in self-isolation and, as a result, it's been difficult to remember the week's happenings.
 Wednesday being a public holiday didn't help in that regard.
 I went out once or twice with Emma and John to nearby parks for a little recreation.
 The rest of the time was spent inside.